Pool of Siloam, Blind Man Healed, 4 Purposes of Sickness, City of David, Gihon Spring, Jerusalem

 1. The blind man received physical sight because of Jesus.

-2. Later, he would receive spiritual sight as well and believe in the Lord Jesus Christ as his Lord and Savior.
+2. Later, he would receive spiritual sight as well and believe on the Lord Jesus Christ as his Lord and Savior.
 Have we received spiritual sight by being born-again?

 4. If we refuse the light God gives us, we can become spiritually blind like the Pharisees and religious leaders of Jesus’ day.